OLEARY BUCK STOPPER

 On 15/01/2023 7:36 am, Brodie Dobson wrote:

+Hi John, not sure if you are still doing this…. but you were always my go to for problems many many moons ago when i was riding myself….
 We’ve just stepped back into the horse world (mad!) and bought my daughter her first pony.
 Little 12hh Welshie.
 He’s an absolute dream once he is caught and under saddle.
 However catching him is the problem. (disclaimer - we were told this before we bought him and told an adult only would need to catch him) Initially he was tricky to catch in that he would just run away, but also turning his bum and putting his ears back… however after about 10mins of perseverance he would give up.
 We worked on methods you listed for catching problem horses and this helped a lot and my daughter was actuallif Youy catching him herself after a few days.
 Then yesterday (almost 2 weeks ownership) she went to catch him - but had to remove his grazing muzzle - which he has just started wearing (overweight pony in SE qld - crazy flood grass atm) he managed to escape her and she couldn’t get near him. so i came down to help.
 Wouldn’t let me near him either and just wanted to eat… turned his bum and ears back, so i hunted at him with my rope to move him around the yard and he turned at me, ears flat and almost tried to charge me and then spun when i growled at him and did a double barrel kick at me! (thankfully nowhere in range). i moved him around the yard again and he then stopped and let me catch him.
-He was fine after that and then even came up to my daughter free will after we had let him go…
+He was fine after that and then even came up to my daughter free will after we had let him go… i’m not sure what happened other than he may have been “hangry”?? not real sure how to deal with this if it happens again? and a little bit worried that it happened in the first place! a would love your thoughts! thanks BrodieHi Brodie,

 Yes, he is well and truly OUT OF HIS BOX